operasoftware/devopera/tv/_posts/2013-04-30-tv-store-icons-thumbnails-and-screenshots.md

 ### Extending the thumbnail

-You may notice from time to time that people around you don't recognise even perfectly known and famous brands.
-Extending your thumbnail with some content may help improving people's understanding of what the app is about.
+You may notice from time to time that people around you don’t recognise even perfectly known and famous brands.
+Extending your thumbnail with some content may help improving people’s understanding of what the app is about.
 Check out examples below.
 Can you tell what the apps on the left side are about?
 The ones on the right are better at communicating what the user can expect from the app in question.

 <figure class="figure">
 	<img src="{{ page.id }}/13.jpg" alt="Examples of well designed thumbnails, and their extended versions" class="figure__media">